amandoabreu/amandoabreu.github.io/_posts/2019-30-03-the-world-of-fake-coursera-certificates.md

 They might need to do a better job, and AFAIK they are making some courses harder to cheat than others.

 The importance of a certificate is inversely proportional to the ease of cheating on it.

-> “You wasted $150,000 on an education you coulda got for $1.50 in late fees at the public library.”

-So, is education about the results, or is it a filter for those who can afford it?
-If we make education free and/or incredibly cheap, then what exactly what are filtering?

-The current education paradigm has many flaws, but that's because it's super complicated.
-How many people do you know that spent a lot of money and time on their education to end up doing something completely different?

-Another problem is that it's incredibly hard to test people.
-Asking them to regurgitate what they read doesn't mean they learned anything.
-Perhaps we should move the focus from teaching "stuff" to teaching people how to find what they actually want to do.
-What if we gave kids academic freedom much earlier?

-And who uses certificates to check if someone is educated?
-Probably someone that can't test the people they hire.
-They're trusting that the same universities their taxes paid for did a good job.